 Powerful Photo Series Raises Awareness on Mortality Rates for Black Moms and Babies

 We’re failing our African American mothers and babies.
-According to the Centers for Disease Control and Prevention, the risk of pregnancy-related deaths for black women is 3 to 4 times higher than those of white women, according to the CDC.
+According to the Centers for Disease Control and Prevention, the risk of pregnancy-related deaths for black women is three to four times higher than those of white women.

-These stark statistics are what inspired the latest photo series from Elaine Baca of Lane B Photography.
+These stark statistics are what inspired the 2019 photo series from Elaine Baca of Lane B Photography.
 Baca teamed up with two midwives, Tereé Fruga and Kennasha JeneDe Jones of My Sister’s Keeper Birth and Midwifery Services, who are working hard to change the numbers stacked against these expectant women.

 “We believe that every woman should have easy access to quality midwifery care, regardless of her demographic background,” the website reads.

 “Together, they are boldly bringing race-based disparities in birth outcomes to the light, and asking our society to do more for African American mothers and babies,” Baca says in a Facebook post featuring the photos.

-“Unfortunately, while many of us celebrate this month with good intentions, we too often only use this time to affirm ourselves and our culture and how far we have come,” she states.
-“The tireless fight for equality and equity is far from over—and this is painfully evident in the maternal and fetal mortality rates for black women and their babies.”
+There is still much work to be done.
+As Baca says, “the tireless fight for equality and equity is far from over—and this is painfully evident in the maternal and fetal mortality rates for black women and their babies.”